shivabhusal/subjuster/README.md

   - may be your module is trying to do a lot of things; recall SRP(Single_responsibility_principle)
   - may be you need to break your module down to multiple modules
 - Write Production code for one red-test case at a time
+- Unless business requirement changes, you are not allowed to change tests to pass them.